2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-To understand its current market position, we can examine both historical auction results and recent trading activity.
+To understand its current market position, here are the historical auction results and recent trading activity.

 Date PlatformPrice Grade